zainforbjs/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 ![wheels new - step 2](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.31.01 PM.png>)

-You can select a template to use.
-If you are reading this before CFWheels 2.4 is released you may want to select the Bleeding Edge Base Template.
+You can select a template to use for your app.

 ![wheels new - step 3](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.32.14 PM.png>)